 In particular, Kerry Dark Sky Park should be your top destination if you’re going to try and see the northern lights in County Kerry.
 This certified dark sky park is one of the darkest, least light-polluted places in Ireland.
 Base yourself in Ballinskelligs for the weekend, and make your way to the west-or north-facing coastline to try and spot the aurora low on the horizon.
 For even better odds, drive across the bridge onto Valentina Island.

 While it doesn’t make every list for where to see the aurora in Ireland, County Mayo has a few spots worth considering.
 Mullet Peninsula, connected to the mainland at the town of Belmullet, has extensive coastline with expansive northern sky views.
 It’s undeveloped enough that you’ll encounter little light pollution and a great option for those in Glasgow who want to see the northern lights.

 Downpatrick Head is another option in County Mayo.
 The northernmost point in the county, this small peninsula has unobstructed views to the north all the way to the Arctic Circle!

 County Sligo, south of County Donegal, is another option for aurora chasers, but it has less impressive northern (especially coastal) views.
 In particular, the best spot to try and see the northern lights in County Sligo is Mullaghmore.
 This small peninsula has directly north-facing views, but you may encounter some light pollution from County Donegal to the north.
 This is the best spot for those in Sligo to try if you’re not up for a longer drive to County Donegal.

-Have other questions about viewing the. northern lights in Ireland?
-Let us know in the comments.
+Have other questions about seeing the northern lights in Ireland?
+Let me know in the comments.